-The world’s first museum dedicated to microbes and micro-organisms.
+The world’s first museum dedicated to microbes and micro-organisms opened in 2014.

 In 2016 Micropia won one of the most eminent European museum prizes, the Kenneth Hudson Award, for the most innovative museum.